-Under current Rule 107C(b)(2)- Equities, a member organization wishing to become an RMO must submit: (A) An application form; (B) supporting documentation; and (C) an attestation that "any order" submitted as a Retail Order will qualify as such under Rule 107C-Equities.
-The Exchange believes that the categorical nature of the current attestation language is preventing certain member organizations with retail customers from participating in the Program.
-In particular, the Exchange understands that some member organizations wishing to participate in the Program represent both "Retail Orders," as defined in Rule 107C(a)(3)-Equities, as well as other agency flow that may not meet the strict definition of "Retail Order."
-The Exchange further understands that limitations in order management systems and routing networks used by such member organizations may make it infeasible for them to isolate 100% of Retail Orders from other agency, non-Retail Order flow that they would direct to the Program.
-Unable to make the categorical attestation required by the current language of Rule 107C-Equities, some member organizations have chosen not to participate, notwithstanding that substantially all order flow from such member organizations would be Retail Orders.
+11.24(b)(2)(C), a Member wishing to become an RMO must submit: (A) An application form; (B) supporting documentation; and (C) an attestation that "any order" submitted as a Retail Order will qualify as such under BYX Rule 11.24.

+The Exchange believes that the categorical nature of the current attestation language is preventing certain Members with retail customers from participating in the Program.
+In particular, the Exchange understands that some Members wishing to participate in the Program represent both Retail Orders as well as other agency flow that may not meet the strict definition of "Retail Order."
+The Exchange further understands that limitations in order management systems and routing networks used by such Members may make it infeasible for them to isolate 100% of Retail Orders from other agency, non-Retail Order flow that they would direct to the Program.
+Unable to make the categorical attestation required by the current language of BYX Rule 11.24, some Members have chosen not to participate, notwithstanding that substantially all order flow from such Members would be Retail Orders.
 This limitation has the effect of preventing their retail customers from benefiting from the enhanced price competition and transparency of the Program.

-Accordingly, the Exchange is proposing a de minimis relaxation of the RMO attestation requirement in order to accommodate these system limitations and expand the access of retail customers to the benefits of the Program Specifically, as proposed an RMO would be permitted to send de minimis quantities of agency orders to the Exchange as Retail Orders that cannot be explicitly attested to under existing definitions of the Program.
-The Exchange will issue a Trader Notice to make clear that the "substantially all" language is meant to permit the presence of only isolated and de minimis quantities of agency order that do not qualify as Retail Orders that CFR 200.30-3(a)(12).
+Accordingly, the Exchange is proposing a de minimis relaxation of the RMO attestation requirement in order to accommodate these system limitations and expand the access of retail customers to the benefits of the Program.
+Specifically, as proposed, an RMO would be permitted to send de minimis quantities of agency orders to the Exchange as Retail Orders that cannot be explicitly attested to under existing definitions of the Program.